pooyasf/DGM/README.md

 # DGM

-This is a library that could facilitate experimenting with Deep Galerkin algorithm.
-You could define new PDEs/ODEs and just call the approporiate functions.
-The knowledge of designing a loss function for your applicqtion is required.
-The library outputs several useful stuff.
+This is a library that could facilitate experimentation with Deep Galerkin algorithm. for learning the solution you could define new PDEs/ODEs and just call the train function.
+The knowledge of designing an appropriate loss function for your application is required.
+The library outputs several useful stuff:

-1- Loss function value (for differential operator, boundary condition and etc. ) 2- Neural Network solution for the given PDE
+1- Loss function value (for differential operator, boundary condition and etc. ) 2- Neural Network solution for the given equation
-3- Layer by Layer mean activation value for the defined neural network (during training)
+3- Layer by Layer mean activation value (during training) for the given neural network ( like the method dicussed in Xavier's initialization paper )

-You can also find implementation code for Free Boundry PDE (American Option) up to 7 assets (9 dimensions) with the method discussed at https://arxiv.org/abs/1708.07469 in this repo.
+You can also find implementation code for Free Boundry PDE (American Option) up to 7 assets (9 dimensions) with the method discussed at https://arxiv.org/abs/1708.07469 .

 There is also a finite difference matlab code that is useful for measuring the accuracy of your result.